Do Go On - 314 - The Oak Island Mystery

 The number one choice is world surf champion John John Florence.

-The John so nice they named him twice.
+The John, so nice, they named him twice.

-Maybe John Burgess.
+Baby John Burgess.

 John Farnham.

-An absolute classic.
+An absolutely classic.

-Maybe he's Prince John, I think.
+Robin Hood, maybe is Prince John, I think.

 Little John, is he in there as well?